silviucpp/tls_bench/README.md

 - I didn't tested `etls` because requires a new compiler than the one available on Ubuntu 14.04
 - As you already might notice my system is using an `openssl` version newer than the one that comes with the distribution
 - It's very surprising that on Linux (I tested 3 different machines) the performances are so bad for `p1_tls` and `fast_tls`.
-CPU it's 100 % on all cores but most probaly problem is somewhere in how OpenSSL is used.
+CPU it's 100 % on all cores but most probably problem is somewhere in how OpenSSL is used.
 I also tried them compiled with `BoringSSL` and results were the same.
-I suspected a problem with `gen_tcp` (both beeing based on this), but benchmarking `gen_tcp` had pretty good results, over 4.3 GB/s
+I suspected a problem with `gen_tcp` (both being based on this), but benchmarking `gen_tcp` had pretty good results, over 4.3 GB/s

 Notes
 -----------

-- `etls` doesn't support the `ciphers` tls option.
+- `etls` is not supporting the `ciphers` tls option.
 So there is no way to limit the ciphers that are supported server side.
+- Code for `etls` is disabled as time to compile the lib you require a lot of dependencies that are not available on some systems.
+To enable it uncomment:
+    - in `rebar.config` the etls line where the dep is downloaded
+    - add `etls` to `tls_bench.app.src` in the `applications` section
+    - uncomment `ok = generic_server:start(?MOD_ETLS),` in `tls_bench_app.erl`

 [1]:https://github.com/kzemek/etls
 [2]:https://github.com/processone/tls